 The odds of summarizing the collective love of three generations of Star Wars fans into a 1,300-word article for non-fans are 3,720:1, but someone has to try.

-Someone has to attempt to explain to thousands why the films about a dead-beat dad, a really weird brother-sister relationship and one colossal laser are worth so much to so many.
+Someone has to attempt to explain why the original films about a dead-beat dad, a really weird brother-sister relationship and one colossal laser are worth so much to so many.

-I don't know if I'm the man for the task, but all I can do is follow Yoda's timeless piece of wisdom: Do, or do not.
+We’re not sure if we’re the team for the task, but all we can do is follow Yoda's timeless piece of wisdom: Do, or do not.
 There is no try.

-If you want the most basic of reasons why some of us like Star Wars, it's because there are laser guns, spaceships and unique monsters that can frighten you (the Rancor or Wampa) or make you laugh.
-It's not much, I know, but in terms of pure aesthetics Star Wars brings so much to the table.
+If you want the most basic of reasons why some of us like Star Wars, it's because the universe that so many creative hands have touched contains laser guns, spaceships, secret organisations that stretch back millennia and monsters that both frighten (the Rancor or Wampa) and entertain in equal measure.
+This sounds like weak reasoning, I know, but in terms of pure aesthetics Star Wars brings so much to the table.

-If you're watching Star Wars for the first time, or are considering watching it for the first time, don't get caught up in the fine details of how Emperor Palpatine somehow climbed all the way to the top of the political ladder in less than two hours, and spend more time looking at the varied environments that never feel underdeveloped.
+If you're watching Star Wars for the first time, or are considering watching it for the first time, don't get caught up in the fine details of how Emperor Palpatine somehow climbed all the way to the top of the political ladder in less than two hours or if Qi’ra really has a thing for Han or if she’s just a pawn, and spend more time looking at the varied environments that never feel underdeveloped.
 Look at the cities that actually have a history and people…er, aliens...that have their own culture, ambitions and shortcomings.
 Take a good hard look at it here, because it's actually pretty darn hard to find anywhere else.